Fiber product homotopy method for multiparameter eigenvalue problems: Fiber products

 \section{Fiber products}

-Knowledge of the fiber product's formal properties at the level of, say, \cite{Hartshorne} is unnecessary for this article.
-Instead all we need is the notion of fiber product of sets --- an important and well-known concept in relational database theory \cite[Section~6.3]{CMCS1}.
+Knowledge of the fiber product's formal properties at the level of, say, \cite{Hartshorne} is unnecessary for us.
+All we need is the notion of fiber product of sets --- an important and well-known concept in relational database theory \cite[Section~6.3]{CMCS1}.